Predator 2: Critical response

+Legacy

 Several retrospective reviews have considered the film underrated, and it has gained a cult following.

-Later director Stephen Hopkins said:"It’s so over the top.
+Later, director Stephen Hopkins said: "It's so over the top.
 I just sort of went for it and made the biggest, boldest, loudest movie I could make.
 I was only 29 years old – I was like a rampant child, running around Los Angeles, blowing the shit out of everything and making things as bloody as possible."
 About the modest reception at the box office and the cult status since its release, he added "It had a big initial opening weekend if I remember correctly – but I think many people were disappointed that Arnold wasn’t in it.
 A lot of people like the film and some prefer it to the original – just because it’s in a city and more contemporary."

-Danny Glover was also proud of his performance, saying:
+Danny Glover was proud of his performance, saying:

 I have two films I’ve done that I feel that I was bigger than life in, in which I felt that I could control the space.
 Silverado for me, and Predator 2.
-In Predator 2, it was like ‘who’s the baddest cat in your space, and the baddest cat says ‘I’m gonna challenge you.’
+In Predator 2, it was like 'who's the baddest cat in your space, and the baddest cat says 'I'm gonna challenge you.'
 Mano y mano.
 I was the baddest guy in his space.
 What happens?
-I kill him, and then the others come around, and I’m like ‘alright... who’s next?’
+I kill him, and then the others come around, and I’m like 'alright... who's next?'
 I was about 42, 43.. in the best shape in my life, best shape I’ve been in.
 I was running on the beach, had my training, I was lifting weights a lot more than I am now.
 I was really feeling it in that movie.